Visiting Policies |

 The doctor may require assistance from other physicians specializing in various areas of expertise, such as lungs, heart, etc.

-Social workers and other hospital staff are available to help with other concerns about hospitalization, further treatment, financial issues, care of patient after discharge, etc. Your patient representative will help you contact the right source for assistance.
+Social workers and other hospital staff are available to help with other concerns about hospitalization, further treatment, financial issues, care of patient after discharge, etc. Your patient representative or volunteer will help you contact the right source for assistance.

 Terms You May Hear